Read time 3 minutes

-Dysbiosis in the gut microbiome may trigger gut barrier dysfunction such as changes in tight junctions, mucous layers, and secretion of immunoglobulin A and intraepithelial lymphocytes.6 In particular, research suggests that gut dysbiosis may influence a systemic immune response and impact pain thresholds in some autoimmune conditions like Guillian-Barré syndrome,7 systemic lupus erythematous,8 multiple sclerosis (MS),9 and rheumatoid arthritis (RA).8,10
+In recent years, it has been hypothesized that the increasing incidence of autoimmune diseases may be due, in part, to shifts in the gut microbiota.1 Dysbiosis in the gut microbiome may trigger gut barrier dysfunction such as changes in tight junctions, mucous layers, and secretion of immunoglobulin A and intraepithelial lymphocytes.2 Further, research suggests that gut dysbiosis may influence a systemic immune response and impact pain thresholds in some autoimmune conditions like Guillain-Barré syndrome,3 systemic lupus erythematous (SLE),1,4 multiple sclerosis (MS),5 and rheumatoid arthritis (RA).1,4,6

-Is it possible to manage the pain of autoimmune diseases by changing the composition of the gut microbiota?
+Gut microflora can be modulated by extrinsic factors, including dietary habits, lifestyle, infection, and early microbial exposure, as well as intrinsic factors such as metabolites, immunity, and hormones.2 Specific to pain thresholds, is it possible to manage the pain of autoimmune diseases by changing the composition of the gut microbiota?
 Research is still in its infancy, but some studies show promising results.
-A small, single-blind dietary intervention found that a low-fat vegan diet may improve RA symptoms, including the degree of pain, joint tenderness, and joint swelling.11 One randomized clinical trial found that a gluten-free vegan diet decreases immunoglobulin G (IgG), an often elevated proinflammatory antibody in RA patients.12
+A small, single-blind dietary intervention found that a low-fat vegan diet may improve RA symptoms, including the degree of pain, joint tenderness, and joint swelling.7 One randomized clinical trial found that a gluten-free vegan diet decreases immunoglobulin G (IgG), an often elevated proinflammatory antibody in RA patients.8

 Researchers continue to explore the microbiome as a means of discovering safe and non-pharmacologic methods for managing the painful symptoms of autoimmune disorders.
-A deep understanding of the interplay between the gut microbiota and the central nervous system may help in the discovery of new therapeutic targets for autoimmune patients.
+The gut-brain axis plays an integral role in human health and disease,2,3 and a deeper understanding of this bidirectional communication and homeostatic interplay between the gut microbiota and the central nervous system may aid the discovery of new therapeutic targets for autoimmune patients.

 - Mifflin KA, Kerr BJ.
 Pain in autoimmune disorders.
 J Neurosci Res.
 2017;95(6):1282-1294. doi:1002/jnr.23844

 - Utzeri E, Usai P. Role of non-steroidal anti-inflammatory drugs on intestinal permeability and nonalcoholic fatty liver disease.
 World J Gastroenterol.
-2017;23(22):3954-3963. doi:3748/wjg.v23.i22.3954
+2017;23(22):3954-3963. doi:10.3748/wjg.v23.i22.3954

 - Bjarnason I, Takeuchi K. Intestinal permeability in the pathogenesis of NSAID-induced enteropathy.
 J Gastroenterol.
-2009;44(Suppl 19):23-29. doi:1007/s00535-008-2266-6
+2009;44(Suppl 19):23-29. doi:10.1007/s00535-008-2266-6